mallory-jpg/bank/README.md

 # Bank Project

-### This project simulates the daily user and admin processes of a fake bank called No Cap for Springboard Data Engineering curriculum, chapter 4.6 on Object-Oriented Programming.
+This project simulates the daily user and admin processes of a fake bank called *No Cap*.

 ## Installation/Cloning